 - Pathways is a whole family formation suite designed to move a family through a series of steps bringing them into a life of active faith.
 A family with multiple children may only need to journey through the progressive formation once, while revisiting the immediate preparation that has a specific family member as the focus.
 We encourage the entire family to participate in family meetings as each person brings a special perspective and presence.
 While each family is different, we do not recommend they participate in more than two of our programs at a given time.
 The interview process will better help you assess the needs and abilities of a family and tailor a path that is best for them. - All of our boxes come with enough supplies for a family of 7 for the activities that involve everyone.
 There are activities that are directed toward a certain family member in the sacramental preparation programs.
-If there are two or more siblings going through sacramental preparation in the same year, we recommend getting Extra Child Supplies for them so they can have their own supplies for those activities.
+If there are two or more siblings going through sacramental preparation in the same year, we recommend getting an Extra Child Pack for them so they can have their own supplies for those activities.
 They are available for a nominal cost.
 You do not need to get multiple boxes of the same program for a family. - All our programs are designed to fit together as a cohesive whole, but can also be used individually.
-Due to the modular nature of the resources, you can create a custom path for your parish that meets the needs of your community.
+Due to the modular nature of the resources, you can create a custom path for your parish that meets the needs of your community. - We hope our resources can help you move to a model of formation that can have different start times based on a family's readiness.